-2. Reasons for the selection of candidates for Independent Director

-In 2003, the Company became a company-with-nomination committees, etc. The Company set up three committees, namely the Nomination Committee, Compensation Committee and Audit Committee, with the aim of securing management transparency and fairness and reinforcing supervisory functions.
+- 2. Reasons for the selection of candidates for Independent Director - In 2003, the Company became a company-with-nomination committee, etc. The Company set up three committees, namely the Nomination Committee, Compensation Committee and Audit Committee, with the aim of securing management transparency and fairness and reinforcing supervisory functions.
 At the same time, the Company established a system that enables speedy and efficient management by Executive Officers by a substantial transfer of authority from the Board of Directors to Executive Officers.
 Independent Directors must comprise a majority at each of the three committees.
 The Articles of Incorporation of the Company prescribe that half or more of its Directors must be Independent Directors, for the purpose of ensuring fairness.
 At present, five of the six Directors of the Company are Independent Directors.
-The reason for the selection of a candidate for Independent Director is described separately for each candidate.

-- 3. The number of years in office of Independent Director (up to the close of this General Meeting of Shareholders) is described separately for each candidate. - 4.
+The reason for the selection of a candidate for Independent Director is described separately for each candidate. - 3.
+The number of years in office of Independent Director (up to the close of this General Meeting of Shareholders) is described separately for each candidate. - 4.
 The Company and each of the five candidates for reappointment as Independent Director have concluded an agreement that limits liabilities for damages in Paragraph (1), Article 423 of the Companies Act to the higher of 10 million yen or the amount provided by Paragraph (1), Article 425 of the Companies Act.
-When the reappointment of each person is approved and passed, the above liability limitation agreement will be continued. - 5.
+When the reappointment of each person is approved and passed, the above liability limitation agreement will be continued.
+In cases where a new Independent Director candidate is selected, the same liability limitation agreement will be concluded. - 5.
 The candidates for Independent Director not only meet the requirements for outside directors stipulated by the Companies Act but also meet the "Basis for Election of Candidates for Directors" that the Nomination Committee has set out as requirements to ensure the independence of candidates for Independent Director.
 Therefore, the Nomination Committee has determined that the candidates sufficiently secure independence as Independent Directors.